human-pangenomics/HPRC_metadata/submissions/HIC_Y3_Y4_part2/readme.md

+status: trying to find SUB15335157 from behind the sofa

 | sample_id | files | SRA? |
 | --- | --- | --- |
 | HG03688 | 8 | SUB15335157 |